First-order ANIL provably learns representations despite overparametrization: Discussion

 \paragraph{Superiority of agnostic methods.} When correctly specified ($k'=k$), model-agnostic methods do not outperform traditional multi-task learning methods.
-For example, the Burer-Monteiro factorisation minimises the non-convex problem
+For example, the Burer-Monteiro factorization minimizes the non-convex problem

-where $W^{(i)}$ stands for the $i$-th column of the matrix $W$. \citet{tripuraneni2021provable} show that any local minimum of \cref{eq:BMfactorisation} correctly learns the shared representation when $k'=k$.
+where $W^{(i)}$ stands for the $i$-th column of the matrix $W$. \citet{tripuraneni2021provable} show that any local minimum of \cref{eq:BMfactorization} correctly learns the shared representation when $k'=k$.
 However when misspecified (\eg taking $k'=d$), there is no such guarantee.
 In that case, the optimal $B$ need to be full rank (\eg $B=\id_d$) to perfectly fit the training data of all tasks, when there is label noise.
-This setting then resembles running independent $d$-dimensional linear regressions for each task and directly leads to a suboptimal performance of Burer-Monteiro factorisations, as illustrated in \cref{sec:experiments}.
-This behavior is another argument in favor of model-agnostic methods in practice: while they are provably \textit{model-agnostic}, traditional multi-task methods \textit{a priori} are not.
+This setting then resembles running independent $d$-dimensional linear regressions for each task and directly leads to a suboptimal performance of Burer-Monteiro factorizations, as illustrated in \cref{sec:experiments}.
+This is another argument in favor of model-agnostic methods in practice: while they provably work despite overparametrization, traditional multi-task methods \textit{a priori} do not.

 Although Burer-Monteiro performs worse than FO-ANIL in the experiments of \cref{sec:experiments}, it still largely outperforms the single-task baseline.
-We believe this good performance despite overparameterisation might be due to the implicit bias of matrix factorisation towards low rank solutions.
-This phenomenon remains largely misunderstood in theory, despite being extensively studied~\citep{gunasekar2017implicit,arora2019implicit,razin2020implicit,li2020towards}.
+We believe this good performance despite overparametrization might be due to the implicit bias of matrix factorization towards low-rank solutions.
+This phenomenon remains largely misunderstood in theory, even after being extensively studied~\citep{gunasekar2017implicit,arora2019implicit,razin2020implicit,li2020towards}.
 Explaining the surprisingly good performance of Burer-Monteiro thus remains a major open problem.